betable/betable-interview/README.md

 # betable-interview
 A starting point for the betable pair programming interview

-##Services Available
+## Backend

-You will have two services that are available to you.
+You will have two (simulated) services that are available to you.
+The server for these services runs on port 3000.

 ###Sessions Service